kabirvirji/spotibot/README.md

+# HEADS UP
+Spotify changed their API to include some awesome new features, so they need to be included in this project.
+The node wrappers have also changed so that needs to be updated too!
 # spotibot 🤖
 A Spotify Messenger bot <br> can make the bot an image to make larger For Mac OS <br> requirments